mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Galera-Monitor.md

 servers=dbserv1, dbserv2, dbserv3
 user=monitor_user
 password=my_password
-monitor_interval=2000
+monitor_interval=2000ms
 ```

 The mandatory parameters are the object type, the monitor module to use, the
 list of servers to monitor and the username and password to use when connecting
 to the servers.
-The `monitor_interval` parameter controls how many milliseconds
+The `monitor_interval` parameter controls for how long
 the monitor waits between each monitoring loop.

 This monitor module will assign one node within the Galera Cluster as the